json-api-dotnet/json-api-dotnet-core/docs/ext/openapi/index.md

 ### Atomic Operations

-When combined with the [Atomic Operations extension](https://jsonapi.org/ext/atomic/), the `openapi:discriminator` member MAY also be included in the elements of the `atomic:operations` array.
+In addition to the members allowed by the [Atomic Operations extension](https://jsonapi.org/ext/atomic/), the following member MAY be included in elements of an `atomic:operations` array:

+* `openapi:discriminator` - A free-format string to facilitate generation of client code.

 For example: